microsoft/iotedge-k8s-doc/src/examples/helloworld.md

-This example demostrates a "Hello, world" scenario of deploying a simulated temperature sensor edge module.
-It requires a Kubernetes cluster with Helm initialized and `kubectl` installed as noted in the prerequisites.
+This example demonstrates a "Hello, world" scenario of deploying a simulated temperature sensor edge module.
+It requires a Kubernetes cluster with Helm initialized and `kubectl` installed as noted in the [prerequisites](./prereqs.md).

 ### Setup steps